PARKHI277/My-blogwebsite-using-Nodejs/README.md

           node app.js

  - To create a pull request
- - you need to make your feature branch and then push your changes
+ - you need to make your feature branch otherwise changes will not get merge
+ - Then push your changes